 Step 4: Turnaround Time to Receive Test Results

-Step 5: Post-test Counseling and Support
+Step 5: Post-Test Counseling and Support

-After your hepatitis C result, we provide:
+Following your hepatitis C result, we provide:

 - Post-test counseling and support